-- Achieve a minimum grade of "C" in all Phlebotomy Technology program courses. - Meet the attendance requirements outlined in course syllabi. - Successfully PASS competency assessments in the PLAB 1323 course.
-Students will be given a total of three (3) opportunities to demonstrate competence.
-If a student fails a competency, he/she will be remediated and allowed additional practice prior to the next competency assessment.
-If a student is unable to demonstrate competency after the third and final attempt the student will be advised to withdraw from PLAB 1323.
-If the withdrawal date has passed the student will be awarded a grade of "F" regardless of the course average.
+- Achieve a minimum grade of "> or =75%" in all Phlebotomy Technology program courses. - Meet the attendance requirements outlined in course syllabi. - Successfully pass venipuncture competency assessments, live stick assessment by faculty, and be deemed as competent in entry-level phlebotomy by all faculty in the PLAB 1323 course.
+If a student is unable to demonstrate competency as determined by Weatherford College Phlebotomy Faculty the student will be advised to withdraw from PLAB 1323.
+If the withdrawal date has passed the student will be awarded a grade of "F" regardless of the course average, as this is a phlebotomy program and patient safety is at stake.
 The student may repeat the course unless behavioral issues have been documented.
-The student still receives earned credit/grades for other courses in the program. - Every effort will be made to complete the competency assessment process during scheduled course hours.
-However, if necessary, the instructor will make arrangements to meet with any student(s) in order to allow the student(s) the opportunity to complete the competency assessment process.
+The student still receives earned credit/grades for other courses in the program.